-The devices of series PS 9000 1U feature a function to readjust the most important output values when doing a calibration and in case these values have moved out of tolerance.
-The readjustment is limited to compensate small differences of up to 1% or 2% of the max. value.
-There are several reasons which could make it necessary to readjust a unit: component aging, component deterioration, extreme ambient conditions, high frequent use
+The devices of series PS 9000 feature a function to re-adjust the most important DC output related values, which can help in case these values are out of tolerance.
+The procedure is limited to compensate small differences of up to 1% or 2% of the ratings.
+There are several reasons which could make it necessary to readjust a unit: component aging, component deterioration, extreme ambient conditions, high frequent use.